Fee Units

 Exemptions

-The Treasurer, by notice published in the Gazette, may exempt fees from the Fee Units Act.
+The Minister, by notice published in the Gazette, may exempt fees from the Fee Units Act.
 Exemptions from the Fee Units Act are not common and usually apply when the body setting the fee operates at arms length from a Government department.
 The Fee Units Act does not apply to fees levied by a Government Business Enterprise (GBE), unless the fee relates to a public regulatory function or power of that GBE.

 How is the Value of a Fee Unit Calculated?